Mikael-Braun/CyberSecurity/README.md

 This repository holds writeups and tooling from various challenge platforms and learning resources.
 It’s organized for easy browsing and reproducible practice, always run everything in isolated environments (VMs / Docker).

 **Goals**
-- Document every step that was taken
+- Document every step that was taken (Proof-of-concept )
 - Provide reusable scripts and templates.
 - Encourage reproducible learning and ethical hacking practice.